This page is designed to answer the following questions:

 The chain of infection

-The chain of infection describes the process of how infections spread and the components that must be favorable for the pathogen.
+The chain of infection describes the process of how infections spread and the components that must be favourable for the pathogen.

 - The organism or pathogen e.g. bacteria